 Slain golfer, suspect lived contrasting lives in Iowa city

-AMES, Iowa – They had both recently turned 22 and were residing in the same Iowa college town but their lives couldn't have been much different before allegedly intersecting in the most violent way.
+AMES, Iowa – They had both recently turned 22 and were residing in the same Iowa college town but their lives couldn't have been more different before allegedly intersecting in the most violent way.

 Celia Barquin Arozamena was a top amateur golfer from Spain who was finishing her degree at Iowa State University.
 Collin Daniel Richards was a former inmate from small-town Iowa with a history of violence.